Identity and access management

 - as_write() SecurityCategoryWrite

-Returns a writing version of this security category.
+Returns a write version of this security category.

 Bases: